 If your kid is a big fan of a show and wants to wear a costume or other clothing inspired by the characters, that's perfectly fine!
 Just make sure your child is comfortable in the outfit and that it doesn't include anything — like noisy accessories or a tall headpiece — that would interfere with other audience members' experience.

 How early do I need to get to the theatre with kids?

 It's best to get to the theatre early, especially with kids.
 We recommend arriving at the theatre about 30 minutes early, so you and your kids will all have time to use the bathroom, buy concessions, and find your seats before the show starts.
 Arriving early also gives you and the kids time to walk around the theatre — kids may be fascinated by the ornate decorations, the snacks and merchandise, and all the people, especially if they're in a theatre for the first time.
 Give them time to take it all in so they're not distracted when the show begins!

 What to expect when going to the theatre with kids

-Bags will also be checked at the door, so be sure you aren't carrying any snacks or drinks for your kids.
+Bags will be checked at the door, so be sure you aren't carrying any snacks or drinks for your kids.
 Most theatres will confiscate outside food, but concessions are available for purchase at Broadway theatres.
-Many venues have, however, temporarily stopped selling them so audience members don't have to remove their masks to eat or drink.

 But above all, you can expect fun!
 Being with other families and seeing a story come to life with your kids is an experience unlike any other.
 You can expect lively dancing, music, and storytelling that will take you and your kids to a whole different world for a few hours, and you'll come away with a memory you'll all share forever.